 - Temperature: Normal household temperatures suit citrus fine, and most withstand brief, near-freezing cold.
 However, avoid placing your tree near drafts or heating and air conditioning ducts.
 Container citrus can summer outside, but keep them inside until frost danger passes in spring.
 Then move them gradually, so they acclimate over several weeks, or they may drop their ripening fruit.
 Move them back inside before fall frost strikes.

 - Pests: When trees summer outside, pests can seize the opportunity and even hitch a ride into your home come fall.
-If pests strike outdoors, a combination fungicide/insecticide.
+Citrus-loving insects, such as thrips and spider mites, can cause fruit and leaf damage to your tree.
+If pests strike outdoors, apply a light, even layer of Sevin Sulfur Dust.
+The dust starts killing insects immediately upon contact and will not harm your citrus tree.

 *Not for use in organic crop and organic food production.